eniwbola/ComplexSys530/project_des2.md

 _What does an agent, cell, etc. do on a given turn?
 Provide a step-by-step description of what happens on a given turn for each part of your model_

 1. Sum all input currents
-2. calculate change in voltage/other parameters
+2. Calculate change in voltage/other parameters
-3. add input to neightbors
+3. Add input to neighbors

 &nbsp;
 ### 4) Model Parameters and Initialization